 Translate the customer action that you would most like the customer to take into a call to action.
 Remember to give all of the information that the prospect will need to fulfil that action – there’s nothing worse than a “Check Out our Website” where the site is either not provided or is in a strange place that the customer has to go hunting for it.
 Messing this up the practicalities of a call to action in this way will leave a poor impression on your customer, undoing the good work of your copy.

-If you’re interested in reading more about the psychology behind marketing, check out my previous article, Marketing Psychology & The Reptilian Brain.
+If you’re interested in reading more about the psychology behind marketing, take a look at my previous article, B2B Marketing Psychology & The Reptilian Brain.